gosweetspot/freight-api/ratesqueryv1/POST_createandprint.md

     POST ratesquery/printcheapestcourier

 ## Description
-This interface allows you to create a shipment with the cheapest courier option available.
+Once a freight option has been identified using the AvailableRates(https://github.com/gosweetspot/freight-api/blob/master/ratesqueryv1/POST_availablerates.md) method, you can use this method to create the shipment.

 Upon creating the shipment, the print command can also be automatically initiated.
 This print command requires the Print Agent to be installed and available.